nickydraz/Mobile_App_Project_4/README.md

 # Project 4: Finishing Touches

 <h2>Things To Complete</h2>
-- Add a menu with the following items
-  - High Scores: Local
-  - High Scores: Global
 - Track the High Scores
   - Store local high scores in an SQLite table
   - Submit high scores to http://craiginsdev.com/highscore/scores.php using an http post (week 8 thursday notes)